ChamiLamelas/Music_Tab_Project/README.md

 E|-10-|
 ```

-The following would lead to an error:
+The following would cause the note to be read incorrectly.
+More specifically, the program would think that the note is a quarter note E. That is the E that is the E-string open.

 ```
     Q